 They won’t get lonely or go hungry if you jet off on holiday or spend the night at your partner’s house.
-Plus, for young children who are prone to prodding, chewing and taunting anything smaller than themselves, an electronic equivalent such as a Baby Gupi can often be the safest option for both child and animal.
+Plus, for younger children who are prone to prodding, chewing and taunting anything smaller than themselves, an electronic equivalent robot pet for kids can often be the safest option for both child and animal.

 Scientific research also indicates that robot pets, like Sony’s AIBO, can benefit humans.
 AIBOs were tested in nursing homes, where their residents showed reduced feelings of loneliness and depression after interacting with them.
 Petting these creatures also caused a reduction in the human stress hormone, cortisol.